The Metal Profile of Steel

-Steel, the world's foremost construction material, is an iron alloy that contains between 0.2 and 2 percent carbon by weight.
+Steel, the world's foremost construction material, is an iron alloy that contains between 0.2% and 2% carbon by weight.

 Today, most steel is produced by basic oxygen methods (also known as basic oxygen steelmaking or BOS).
 BOS derives its name from the process that requires oxygen to be blown into large vessels containing molten iron and scrap steel.

 Although BOS accounts for the largest share of global steel production, the use of electric arc furnaces (EAF) has been growing since the early 20th century and now accounts for about one-third of all steel production.

 - Carbon Steels (which include low carbon, medium carbon, and high carbon steels)

 - Alloy Steels (which include such common alloy metals as manganese, silicon, nickel, and chromium)

 - Stainless Steels (which contain about 10 percent chromium and are classified as austenitic, ferritic, and martensitic)

 - Tool Steels (which are steels that are alloyed with high temperature and hard metals, such as molybdenum and tungsten)

 Steel has a wide range of alloy compositions, which allow it to have diverse mechanical properties.

 Different types of steel are produced according to the properties required for their application, and various grading systems are used to distinguish steels based on these properties, which include density, elasticity, melting point, thermal conductivity, strength, and hardness (among others).
 To make different steels, manufacturers vary the type and quantity of alloy metals, the production process, and the manner in which the steels are worked to produce particular products.